skipperkongen/gym-hello/README.md

-A minimal template for OpenAI Gym environments
+A minimal template for OpenAI Gym environments.

 ## Installation